Di-Stream/Di-Stream/README.md

 node ./src/index.js
 ```

-Di-Stream will start Node processes for each goggles.
+Di-Stream Software will start a Node processe for each goggles.
 The Goggles can be found at:

 **127.0.0.1:PORT**